Lin Yu-ju (criminal): Case history

 A Tainan native born in 1981, Lin worked at a former vocational school-turned-cabaret club, as did her sister.
-Liu became addicted to gambling at Mark Six lotteries, struggling to make ends meet.
+Lin became addicted to gambling at Mark Six lotteries, struggling to make ends meet.
 She met Liu Yu-hang, a national badminton player, at the cabaret club, and terminated two pregnancies before choosing to carry their third pregnancy to term and marry him.
-The family operated a small, but honest stinky tofu stand in Puli.
+The family operated a small but honest stinky tofu stand in Puli.
 Lin and Liu continued to accumulate large gambling debts playing the Mark Six lottery.
-Since she could not pay off her debts, she devised a plan to defraud insurance money through murder.
+Since she could not pay off her debts, Liu devised a plan to defraud insurance money through murder.

-On August 16, 2008, under the threat of suspending the operations of the stinky tofu stand because of her unstable income, Lin burned the establishment down during the night by dousing it with kerosene and lighting it up.
+On August 16, 2008, under the threat of suspending the operations of the stinky tofu stand because of her unstable income, Lin burned the establishment down during the night by dousing it with kerosene and igniting it.

 On November 10, while visiting her family in Tainan, Lin pushed her mother Hou Yueh-yun down the stairs.
-Hou suffered a serious head injury and perished, with Lin receiving $5 million NT in insurance claims.
+Hou suffered a serious head injury and died, which resulted in Lin receiving $5 million NT in insurance claims.

 In May 2009, Lin searched on the internet for a way to poison her mother-in-law, Cheng Hui-shen.
 She first administered it into Cheng's food, after which the woman was driven to the hospital.
-There, Lin tampered with the IV drip by mixing it with antidepressants, ethanol and methanol.
-The deadly concoction successfully poisoned her victim.
+There, Lin tampered with the IV drip by mixing it with antidepressants, ethanol, and methanol.
+The concoction successfully killed her victim.